binipringle/crim-outline/index.md

   NYPL section 40.00

 Affirmative defense (burden of proof on defendant by preponderance of evidence)

+In NY only means that the defense has a burden of proof.
+An affirmative defense means that the defendant has to prove, for example, duress, by a preponderance of evidence.

+If just a defense, the prosecution has the burden of disproving the defense.
+So in this example, the prosecution would have to prove by a preponderance of evidence that certain conditions do not exist.

   Duress is affirmative defense.